Compiledjay/webflyx/README.md

 # My Practice With Git
-Or, how not to use git in a real setting
+Or, how not to use git in a production setting